Xylon2/interrobench/README.md

 ```
 ---

+# can be "competition", "representative10", "easy3" or "hard3"
+problem-set: "competition"

+# attempts per question since these models are not deterministic
+attempts: 4

-msg-limit: 30    # the number of requests the tool can use per attempt
+# the number of requests the tool can use per attempt
+msg-limit: 30

-rate-limit: 5    # seconds between requests
+# seconds between requests
-best-of: 5       # how many times is each function tested
+rate-limit: 5

 model: {name: "claude-3-5-haiku-20241022", provider: "anthropic"}
 #model: {name: "gpt-4o-mini-2024-07-18", provider: "openai"}
 #model: {name: "grok-beta", provider: "xai"}